iterative/dvc.org/content/docs/user-guide/managing-external-data.md

 ### Local file system path

-The default local cache location is `.dvc/cache`, so there is no need to specify it explicitly.
+The default cache location is `.dvc/cache`, so there is no need to move it for local paths outside of your project.

 ```dvc
 # Add data on an external location directly